jwd-iv/ObsidianGM/10 Rules/Pathfinder/PF monsters db/PFRPG Bestiary 4/Udaeus.md

 RacialMods:
 Languages: Celestial, Common
 SQ: armor and weapon training, fighter training
+SpecialAbilities:
-SpecialAbilities: Armor and Weapon Training (Ex) Udaeoi are proficient with simple weapons, martial weapons, light armor, medium armor, heavy armor, and shields (including tower shields).
-Energy Resistance (Ex) An udaeus has resistance 30 against one type of energy.
+  Armor and Weapon Training (Ex): >
+    Udaeoi are proficient with simple weapons, martial weapons, light armor, medium armor, heavy armor, and shields (including tower shields).
+  Energy Resistance (Ex): >
+    An udaeus has resistance 30 against one type of energy.
 By performing a ritual that takes one day, an udaeus can change its energy resistance to a different energy type (either acid, cold, electricity, or fire).
 Most udaeoi choose fire resistance unless they expect to fight a creature using a specific energy type.
+  Fighter Training (Ex): >
-Fighter Training (Ex) An udaeus counts its racial Hit Dice as fighter levels for the purpose of qualifying for feats.
+    An udaeus counts its racial Hit Dice as fighter levels for the purpose of qualifying for feats.
 If it has levels in fighter, these HIt Dice stack.
-Infuse Arms and Armor (Ex) Any improvised weapon an udaeus wields is treated as a comparable normal weapon.
+  Infuse Arms and Armor (Ex): >
+    Any improvised weapon an udaeus wields is treated as a comparable normal weapon.
 Any normal weapon an udaeus wields is treated as a masterwork weapon.
 Any masterwork weapon it wields is treated as a weapon with a magical +1 enhancement bonus.
 Any weapon with a magical enhancement bonus it wields is treated as though its enhancement bonus were 1 higher than its actual value (to a maximum of +6).
 This ability also applies to armor and shields (normal is treated as masterwork, masterwork is treated as +1, and +1 or higher is treated as 1 higher than actual).
 SpellsKnown:
 SpellsPrepared:
 SpellDomains: